 It's also possible to remove stem cells from your own body and transplant them later, after any damaged or diseased cells have been removed.
 This is called an autologous transplant.

 A stem cell transplant has 5 main stages.
 These are:

-- Harvesting – the process of obtaining the stem cells to be used in the transplant, either from you or a donor
+- Harvesting – the process of collecting the stem cells to be used in the transplant, either from you or a donor.

 Having a stem cell transplant can be an intensive and challenging experience.
-You'll usually need to stay in hospital for a month or more until the transplant starts to take effect and it can take a year or 2 to fully recover.
+You'll usually need to stay in hospital for at least a few weeks until the transplant starts to take effect and it can take up to a year or longer to fully recover.